expo/expo/docs/pages/versions/v37.0.0/guides/using-firebase.md

 Once you have added Facebook login to your Expo app, we need to adjust the Firebase console to check for it.
 Under the Authentication section in the console in the Sign-In Method tab, enable Facebook as a sign-in provider.

 You can add whichever provider makes sense for you, or even add multiple providers.
 We will stick with Facebook for now since we already have a simple drop-in Expo component already built.

+### Phone Authentication

+To use phone authentication, you'll need the `expo-firebase-recaptcha` package.
+It provides a reCAPTCHA widget which is neccessary to verify that you are not a bot.

+Please follow the instructions for the [expo-firebase-recaptcha](../../sdk/firebase-recaptcha) package on how to use phone auth.

 ### Reenable Data Access Security Rule